FelipeIzolan/lua-functions/README.md

 <a name="map"></a>
 ### map
-Create a new table with results returned from function.
+Create a new table from a table.

 ```lua
 local map = require "map"